AvantMaker/ESP32_AI_Connect/README.md

 **Note 1:** Support for tool calls varies across platforms and models.
 Therefore, the availability of the `tool_calls` functionality of the OpenAI Compatible platform depends on the specific platform and model you select.

-**Note 2:** We are actively working to add Grok to the list of supported platforms.
+**Note 2:** We are actively working to add Grok and Ollama to the list of supported platforms.

 ## Dependency